c3d/build/README.md

 The default build is an optimized build similar to what you would achieve by running `make opt`.
 It is well optimized, but still retains some debugging capabilities.
+The `DEBUG` and `OPTIMIZED` macros are defined.

 If you need more debugging capabilities, you can create a debug build by using `make debug`.
 This disables most optimizations, making it easier for the debugger to relate machine code to source code.
+The `DEBUG` macro is defined for these builds.

 If you want to remove all debugging symbols, you can generate a release build by using `make release`.
+In that configuration, the `NDEBUG`, `OPTIMIZED` and `RELEASE` flags are defined.

 Finally, you can build for profiling using `make profile` and benchmark the result using `make benchmark`.
 This is still only